danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 Axes: "leftx", "lefty", "rightx", "righty"

 Additional behavior as of PdParty 1.4.0:
-* "pause" stateless event used only on iOS 11 & 12, sent as "back" button on iOS 13+
+* "pause" stateless event used only on iOS 11.0 & 12.0, sent as "back" button on iOS 13.0+
-* "back", "start", and thumbstick buttons available on iOS 13+
+* "leftstick" and "rightstick" thumbstick buttons available on iOS 12.1+
+* "back" and "start" buttons available on iOS 13.0+
-* "guide" button available on iOS 14+
+* "guide" button available on iOS 14.0+

 The menu button layout seems to generally follow the Playstation controller design:
 ~~~